zumasys/docs/site/mv-connect/api/wbuildjson/README.md

 * JSON NOW EQUALS: { "status":"ok" }
 ```

-### Notes
+## WBUILDJSON Notes

 This is a very simple function.
 In order to build arrays you must manually build the strings.
-This function has been replaced with the much more powerful WOBJ subroutine.
+This function has been replaced with the much more powerful [WOBJ](../wobj/README.md) subroutine.
 This function remains for backwards compatibility.

 <PageFooter />